Lebanon VA Medical Center Improves Hospital Navigation for Veterans

 Google Maps, Apple Maps, and Waze can be used to access driving directions.

-Receive step-by-step walking directions to your appointment location.
+Step-by-step walking directions guide you to your appointment location.